tfc/tfc.github.io/posts/2022-12-12-book-review-the-culture-map.md

     - Trust is built through business-related activities.
     - Work relationships are built and dropped easily, based on the practicality of the situation.
-    - "You do good work consistently, you are reliable, i enjoy working with you, i trust you."
+    - "You do good work consistently, you are reliable, I enjoy working with you, and I trust you."
   - Relationship-Based
-    - Trust is built through sharing meals, evening drinks, and visits at the coffee machine.
+    - Trust is built through sharing meals, evening drinks, and visits to the coffee machine.
     - Work relationships build up slowly over the long term.
     - "I've seen who you are at a deep level, I've shared personal time with you, I know others well who trust you, I trust you."

-  I really felt this difference myself while working for american companies that also have for example Indian offices.
+  I felt this difference myself while working for American companies that also have for example Indian offices.
-  Work with the Indian colleagues got much better after getting to know them in person, while i basically got to know the american colleagues only at office times.
+  Collaborating with my Indian colleagues got much better after getting to know them in person, while I got to know my American colleagues only at office times.
-  The book also explains that especially in Asian cultures it can be beneficial to be drunk together, because having seen each other with guards down increases trust on a personal level.
+  The book also explains that especially in Asian cultures it can be beneficial to be drunk together because having seen each other with guards down increases trust on a personal level.

   Another highlight of this chapter is the "Peach vs. Coconut" principle:
-  People from different cultures might misinterpret friendliness as too much of an invitation for personal connection or an offer of friendship, which might look "fake" to them.
+  People from different cultures might misinterpret friendliness as too much of an invitation for a personal connection or an offer of friendship, which might look "fake" to them.
   In that regard, peach cultures are friendly and soft with people they have just met, but the real self stays protected professionally.
 Coconut cultures